xingyif/scalabridge/why-diversity.md

-## What is a diverse community?
+## :cat: :dog: What is a diverse community?
 A diverse community can be formed by people with different gender, religious, race, age, disability, linguistic differences, social-economic status and cultural backgrounds.

+ :rabbit: :frog: :tiger: :koala: :bear: :pig: :cow: :boar: :monkey_face: :monkey: :horse: :racehorse: :camel: :sheep: :elephant: :panda_face: :snake: :bird: :hatched_chick: :penguin: :turtle: :bug: :honeybee: :ant: :whale: :fish: :octopus:

-## What happens if we have a community that has no diversity?
+## :warning: What happens if we have a community that has no diversity?
 > There are real-world cautionary tales of what happens when you don’t have gender diversity on your engineering teams.

 Three Examples from **Nora Denzel Keynote Speech - Grace Hopper Celebration 2012**: